Ph. D. Requirements

 Outside of Department Courses or Internship

+Students who entered prior to Fall 2022, unless they elect to adopt the new Community and Professional Development requirement (see below), must take two courses (6 units) outside the mathematics department.
+These may be applied toward the minor, if appropriate.
 The spirit of this requirement is that students should learn to communicate with and appreciate the perspectives of users and producers of mathematics in other disciplines.
-The requirement may either be satisifed by either taking two courses (6 units) outside the Mathematics Department or by doing an internship.
+The requirement may either be satisfied by either taking two courses (6 units) outside the Mathematics Department or by doing an internship.

 Courses which fulfill this requirement should (a) have significant content in mathematics or mathematics education; and (b) not be substantially equivalent to courses in the mathematics department.
 We maintain a list of a priori acceptable courses.
 For courses not on this list students should ask the Associate Head for the Graduate Program if they would fulfill the requirement.
 A priori unacceptable courses include those cross listed in mathematics or taught by a mathematics faculty member.
 An exception is that courses offered by the math department in mathematics education may be used to satisfy the outside course requirement by students whose dissertation is not in mathematics education.